-The way I'm seeing it is both the Rib Roast - Large End + Small End are cut more than 2 inches thick and each have the oval shaped ribeye muscle.
+The way I see it is both the Rib Roast - Large End + Small End are cut more than 2 inches thick and each has an oval-shaped ribeye muscle.
 The Rib Roast - Large End has a flat blade bone on one end and 2-3 curved rib bones on the other side.
 The Rib Roast - Small End has flatter rib bones on both ends.

 So when buying a Rib Roast, you can purchase from either the large end or the small end.
-The small end being closer to the loin are going to be less fatty, more tender and more expensive.
+The small end is closer to the loin and will be less fatty, more tender, and more expensive.
 Just the opposite is true for a roast coming from the large end.

-When cooking cuts from the Rib section, most people will suggest a dry heat cooking method including roasting, grilling or pan frying.
-These cuts are tender so they don't want to be cooked to long or they will be overdone.
+When cooking cuts from the Rib section, most people suggest a dry heat cooking method, including roasting, grilling or pan frying.
+These cuts are tender, so they don't want to be cooked too long, or they will be overdone.
 Check my post for making a standing rib roast.

 The Plate section is right below the Rib section and contains two incredible cuts, the short ribs and the skirt steak.
-Short ribs may be one of my favorite cuts of beef and can be prepared in so many ways but are best when using a moist cooking method.
+Short ribs may be one of my favorite cuts of beef and can be prepared in so many ways, but they are best when using a moist cooking method.

 You'll typically find two cuts of short ribs at your market.
 One is flanken and the other is English cut.
-Flanken cut short ribs are what you typically find sold in fancy restaurants.
-They are cut across the bone with layers of fat and lean meat and typically about 2 inches thick.
+Flanken-cut short ribs are what you typically find sold in fancy restaurants.
+They are cut across the bone with layers of fat and lean meat and are typically about 2 inches thick.

-English cut short ribs are cut between the ribs to separate them so you end up with a thick piece of meat sitting on top of the rib bone.
-I often buy them at Costco but they are usually boneless.
-You lose the flavor provided by the bone when braising but much easier when serving.
+English-cut short ribs are cut between the ribs to separate them so you end up with a thick piece of meat sitting on top of the rib bone.
+I often buy them at Costco, but they are usually boneless.
+You lose the flavor provided by the bone when braising but much more manageable when serving.

-Years ago, skirt steak was a cheap cut butcher's couldn't get rid of so it was a great value steak.
-Now with the popularity of fajitas, skirt steak has become popular and therefore, more expensive.
+Years ago, skirt steak was a cheap cut butchers couldn't get rid of it, so it was a great value steak.
+However, with the popularity of fajitas, skirt steak has become more popular and expensive.

-Also called Romanian steak, it is the cow's diaphragm muscle that separate the check from the abdomen.
+Also called Romanian steak, it is the cow's diaphragm muscle that separates the cheek from the abdomen.
 Sorry, I know that sounds gross.

-Skirt steak is usually marinated and cooked very quickly on the grill or pan seared or cooked very slowly in a braise.
-It is critical to cut skirt steak across the grain.
+Skirt steak is usually marinated and cooked very quickly on the grill, pan-seared, or very slowly in a braise.
+Therefore, it is critical to cut skirt steak across the grain.
 See how I prepared marinated skirt steak and grilled it.